 Hubs being the perfectionist that he is, insisted that all eye bolts face the same way so we needed to use a crowbar to do it.
 Let’s say I am the practical farmer, and he is the pretty farmer.
 I just want things to work, whereas he wants things to work and look good too.

 Step #5 Lead Each Goat Slowly

-If you do not normally work with your rowdy goats then they will naturally be a bit hesitant the first few times you walk them out.
+If you do not normally work with your rowdy goats, then they will naturally be a bit hesitant the first few times you walk them out.
 Do not lose your patience or your cool.
-If you keep calm; then your goats will do the same.
+If you keep calm, then your goats will do the same.

 You will want to walk each of your goats to their specific lead and feed bowl every single time you feed.
 This repetition will teach them that food is at the end of each guided walk.

 We like to keep our feed bowls labeled to always be sure that the correct goat is getting the right feed.
-This just is another way to keep things structured for both our goats and ourselves.
+This is just another way to keep things structured for both our goats and ourselves.

-After your first dairy goat is settled you can place the next feed bowl in place and go get your second goat.
+After your first dairy goat is settled, you can place the next feed bowl in place and go get your second goat.
 Notice I did not put all the feed bowls out at once.
 This will keep your goats from getting confused and distracted.
 Continue retrieving goats and setting them in the correct spot until all of your goats are eating.

 Step #6 Put everyone back